duinomaker/HexoBlog/source/diaries/2020-06-07/index.md

 1. the pump wasn't working constantly,

-I deduced (finally by modus tollens) that the water tank doesn't leak.
-But I was then shocked after my mom found the water meter spinning constantly!
+I deduced that the water tank doesn't leak.
+But I was then shocked after my mom found the water meter spinning constantly.
 The persuasive fact is that the water pump is actually for draining water from the tank rather than for pumping water into the tank, my bases was flawed.

 Checking the water meter is so practicable a method that I didn't come up with.
 My instinct is to think logically, and I was taught a lesson today that always to check the validity of bases when reasoning.